FnSolo/Greyboxer/README.md

 Is it better than to do defaultly it from scratch with hotkeys?
 Let me know.

-Blender instructions:
+Blender install instructions:
 1. Download the zip
-2. Open Blender - Edit - Preferences - Addons - Click the \/ - Install from disk - Select zip - Install from disk button
+2. Open Blender - Edit - Preferences - Addons - Click the \/ (its upper right) - Install from disk - Select Blender Mesh Extruder.zip - Install from disk button
+3. Press N or arrow to open default Sidebar (on right) - click Tool - it is below "Workspace" if no other addons.

+Blender main how to use:
+1. Press Z or -Z on your axis or hotkey Numpad 7
+2. Press Draw Shape
+3. Start placing dots that will connect sequentially.
+4. When done close shape on first point or with RMB
+5. Be careful with default Blender undo system, as if you mixed action in it, it can't redo.

 Blender screenshots (the toilet was an accident, don't blame me):